jagtapshashank/receipt-processor-challenge-fetch/README.md

 ---

-## 💡 Reflections and Future Work
+## Reflections and Future Work

 This challenge was a great opportunity to integrate a lightweight backend and React UI.
 A few improvements I plan to explore:

-* Replace in-memory storage with Redis or SQLite for persistence
+* Replace in-memory storage with Redis or SQLite
-* Modularize the backend using Blueprints
 * Improve form validation in the frontend
-* Enhance error messages with more granular status codes
+* Enhance error messages with more granular status codes on backend (didn't implement as it was explicitly mentioned to follow given specs on backend)
-* Add Swagger UI to visualize the OpenAPI spec

 ---